ronyn0/cardform2/README.md

     - CharacterInfo form - **done**
     - Background form -
     - Lineage form -
+    - Include links to the forms for characters that need them
 6. Create a home page that shows a random character
 7. Deploy to a server
     - Get an SSL cert